This article is part of a blog series!

 |3||Handing off to engineering|

-I got a number of comments on the blog post titled Managing a product backlog with ease.
+I received a number of comments on the post Managing a product backlog with ease.
 Because there were several key questions around the larger workflow and how the product managers interact with engineering, I wanted to do a follow-up blog post on that side of the process.
-The JIRA team is quite a large team, divided into smaller teams surrounding themes.
-Theme teams can include areas like issue tracking, JIRA administration, or the out-of-box experience.
-In this article I was able to sync up with Josh Devenney who is the product manager for the administrative side of JIRA.
+The Jira team is quite a large team, divided into smaller teams surrounding themes.
+Theme teams can include areas like issue tracking, Jira administration, or the out-of-box experience.
+In this article I was able to sync up with Josh Devenney who is the product manager for the administrative side of Jira.

 Effective workflows allow teams to be collaborative, yet still gain the efficiencies of being independent as ownership across the team is clear.
 Workflows make change of ownership a distinct operation through a state change and/or by a reassignment.
 States describe the status of a task while the assignee designates the responsible person for that task.